N8HR/YAFB/.github/README.md

 <img src="YAFB_logo.png" alt="logo" width="300" height="300" align="right" />

 # Yet Another Foxbox (YAFB)
-YAFB is an amateur radio fox transmitter designed for an ESP32-DevKitM-1 and a NiceRF SA818.
+YAFB is an amateur radio fox transmitter designed for an ESP32-S2-Saola-1 and a NiceRF SA818.

 Still being worked on and now works fairly well on my bench.
 Hasn't been tested yet in the field.
-As of July 17, 2023 just sent in to have v4 of the board to be made.
+As of Nov 2023 just sent in to have v4.1 of the board to be made.
 More updates soon.

 I started this because I was too cheap to buy one and I had way too much time on my hands.
 And I kind of am enjoying it.
 Weird.